CARTAvis/manual_source/source/functionalities_gui.rst

      <source src="_static/carta_fn_renderConfig_perFrame.mp4" type="video/mp4">
    </video>

 However, when comparing images channel by channel, color scales need to be fixed.
 This can be easily achieved by dragging the two vertical red bars, or typing in the values.
-When this happends, the "custom" button is enabled automatically and *all* frames will be rendered with the fixed boundary values.
+When this happens, the "custom" button is enabled automatically and *all* frames will be rendered with the fixed boundary values.
 By clicking one of the clip buttons, CARTA switches back to the per-frame rendering mode *if per-channel histogram is requested*.
 Users may request the per-cube histogram to determine proper clip values.
 Below is an example of custom rendering with the per-cube histogram.

 .. raw:: html